wanderindev/wanderindev/README.md

 -  :date: I'm reading the **Kendo UI** [documentation](https://docs.telerik.com/kendo-ui/introduction).
 I will be using its components for the multitenant online store front-end.
 -  :loud_sound: I'm also going over a **React** [course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) on Udemy.

+## Let's connect!

+-   :handshake: To learn more about my journey, visit my LinkedIn [profile](https://www.linkedin.com/in/javierfeliu/), and let's connect.
+I'm always happy to chat with fellow developers.
+-   :baby_chick: You may also get in touch via Twitter at [@JavierFeliuA](https://twitter.com/JavierFeliuA).
+-   :mailbox: Visit my blog's [contact](https://wanderin.dev/contact/) page for other ways to  reach me.